 Our solution, Bloomfire, was developed around content as a unifying theme.
 For our customers, collaboration happens between and around the content in Bloomfire.
 It’s what they come to Bloomfire for and what they communicate with each other about.

 We call Bloomfire a social knowledge network.
 But what do I mean by a “social knowledge network?”
 Let me take you through the three words in the description and explain what we mean.

 Bloomfire is social – it relies on people and communication to make the solution work.

-Bloomfire connects people with people, people with knowledge, and knowledge with knowledge in an easily accessible network.
+Bloomfire connects people and knowledge in an easily accessible network.

 People can be organized in groups, whether by department, location, interest, or any other configuration, deepening relationships and helping foster closer collaboration.
-Within those groups is where the social collaboration takes place around the content shared among the group.
-And its within these groups that these connections happen between people who may be in the next cubical or on the other side of the world.
+Within those groups, social collaboration takes place around the shared content.
+And its within these groups that people make connections with colleagues who may be in the next cubical or on the other side of the world.

 Harness The Power Of Knowledge Sharing With Digital Transformation

 Companies that grasp what the digital workplace is really all about are willing to change the ways people and applications connect across their organizations.
 By fostering a digitally driven culture of collaboration, they break down silos, share knowledge more effectively, and compete more successfully.Download Now